appdotnet/api-spec/content/docs/authentication/authorize-with-appnet.md

 # Web Flow Integration Guide

-Once you have decided which [web flow](/docs/authentication/flows/web/) is best for your app this guide will show you how to integrate Authorize with App.net into your web app.
-For your convince we have created a button that will make it easier for you.
-Not only will it help you create a consistent branding experience, but it will also help you sign up existing, and new users.
+Now that you've identified which [web flow](/docs/authentication/flows/web/) to use with your app, it's time to expose this to end users.

 * TOC
 {:toc}

 ## Authorize With App.net Button

+The easiest way to integrate a web flow into your app is through an "Authorize with App.net" Button, which allows current App.net users to enjoy the ease of authorizing your app in two clicks.
+Less means more, as they'll be able to start using your app even faster.

-The Authorize with App.net Button is the easiest way to let people sign into and authorize your web app with their App.net credentials.
-If they don't have an App.net account, this button will allow new users to create an account and then authorize your app.
+As an added benefit, this button will also allow new users to sign up for a free account and then authorize your app.

+Why you should implement this button:

+1. It's easy: Add this button to your site in seconds.
+1. It's beautiful: it looks good and potential users will recognize the App.net branding.
+1. It's useful: One button helps your get new and existing accounts using your app.

 ### Implementation